-The decision will lie with you.
-This is why so many people struggle with animal euthanasia.
+The decision will lie with you, which is why so many people struggle with animal euthanasia.
 Also, be aware that there is no such thing as the “right time” for euthanasia.
 You can certainly find the best time, but this won’t make the experience any easier.

 As difficult as it may be, do your best to accept the reality and approach the conversation with an open mind.
-A vet will always have the interests of the animal in mind at all times.
-Euthanasia is never something that a vet will take lightly.
+A vet will always have the interests of the animal in mind, and Euthanasia is never something that a vet will take lightly.
 If your vet advises this action, you can be assured that it’s a considered, professional opinion.

-What a vet cannot help with is the emotional impact of the decision.
-You’ll need to separate your heart from your head to make a choice that’s based on medical grounds.
+A vet cannot help with the emotional impact of the decision.
+You’ll need to separate your heart from your head to make a choice based on medical grounds.

 Did I Euthanize My Cat Too Soon?